dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 : Required for every package.

 `version`
-: Required for packages that will be hosted on pub.dartlang.org.
+: Required for packages that are hosted on pub.dartlang.org.

 `description`
-: Required for packages that will be hosted on pub.dartlang.org.
+: Required for packages that are hosted on pub.dartlang.org.

 `author` or `authors`
 : Optional.

 `homepage`
 : Optional.

 `documentation`
 : Optional.
+Can be used to automatically create documentation.

 `dependencies`
 : Can be omitted if your package has no dependencies.